Latent Spherical Flow Policy for Reinforcement Learning with Combinatorial Actions: Proposed Method

 where the expectation is over $\vs\sim\mathcal{D}$, $\vc_1\sim\pi_k(\cdot\mid\vs)$, $\vc_0\sim p_0$, and $t\sim\mathcal U(0,1)$.
 Here $\mathcal{D}$ is the replay buffer, $\vc_t$ is the geodesic interpolation between $\vc_0$ and $\vc_1$, $\Pi_{\vc_t}$ projects onto the tangent space at $\vc_t$, and $u(\vc_t,\vs,t)$ is the spherical flow-matching target (Appendix~\ref{app:spherical-flow}).
 Larger $w(\vs,\vc_1)$ upweights high-value \emph{latent directions}, shifting $\pi_{k+1}$ toward regions of the cost sphere that produce better solver outputs.

-\textbf{Connection to KL-regularized policy improvement.} Prior work on diffusion policies shows that exponential reweighting corresponds to a KL-regularized policy improvement step~\citep{ma2025efficient}.
-We extend this interpretation to flow matching.
+\paragraph{Connection to KL-regularized policy improvement.} Prior work on diffusion policies shows that exponential reweighting corresponds to a KL-regularized policy improvement step~\citep{ma2025efficient}; a related reweighting also appears in offline energy-weighted flow matching~\citep{zhang2025energyweighted}.
+We extend this interpretation to online combinatorial RL in the latent cost space.
 In particular, the updated cost policy $\pi_{k+1}$ solves the KL-regularized update~\citep{tomar2022mirror}

 The KL term acts as a trust region---analogous to PPO~\citep{schulman2017proximal} and TRPO~\citep{schulman2015trust}---and stabilizes learning.
 A proof is provided in \cref{app:reweighted-fm-pmd}.

 \textbf{Computing weights efficiently via a cost-space critic.} A naive implementation would learn an action-value function $Q(\vs,\va)$ and score each proposal by evaluating $Q(\vs,\aopt(\vs,\vc))$, which would require calling the solver \emph{inside the policy update loop} and become a major bottleneck when many latent proposals are used per state.
 To avoid this, we learn a critic \emph{directly on the latent cost space}: